bbc/goworkshop/README.md

 # Go URL Shortener

 ## Goals
-1. Accept HTTP connections and return 501/Not Implemented
+1. Accept `HTTP:GET` to "/" and return 501/Not Implemented
-2. Accept JSON containing a URL and parse:
+2. Accept `HTTP:PUT` to "/" containing JSON with a URL and parse:
 ```
 {
     "URL": "https://www.bbc.co.uk/iplayer"